Degrees and Appointments

 Research in the Marty lab is focused on developing mass spectrometry methods to study the structure and biophysics of membrane proteins.
 Working at the interface of Analytical Chemistry and Biochemistry, we utilize lipoprotein Nanodiscs to solubilize membrane proteins in a lipid bilayer with a defined composition.
 Nanodiscs are nanoscale discoidal lipid bilayers encircled by two amphipathic membrane scaffold proteins.

 By using nondenaturing nano-electrospray ionization, we can keep the Nanodisc complex intact inside the mass spectrometer and gradually release the membrane protein with collisional activation.
 This approach, known as noncovalent or native mass spectrometry, allows us to measure the stoichiometry and lipid composition in large protein-lipid complexes to better understand protein-lipid interactions in membrane protein receptors and transporters.
+We are also using these approaches to study interactions of antimicrobial peptides with and within lipid bilayers.

 Following electrospray ionization, Nanodiscs are activated by gas-phase collision induced dissociation (CID) to release the membrane protein bound to dozens of lipids for high-resolution Orbitrap mass analysis, which results in a highly complex spectral pattern.